mtarini/kamikazeLab/readme.txt

 rendering_engine.cpp:
     all rendering methods, plus a global "rendering" function (call me).
     Uses OpenGL.
+asset_manager.cpp
+    importers (and/or procedural creation) of any asset ai.cpp
-    Very preliminary: all graphics is placeholders for now. gamelogic.cpp:
+    all for NPC behaviour
+gamelogic.cpp:
+    gamelogic: stats, special behaviour of custom objects.
-    gamelogic. these would be scripts in Unity.
+    (anything which would be scripts in Unity).

-tranform.h:
-scene.h: (includes classes Ship, and Bullet, for now) phys_obj.h: controller.h:
-    the data structures.
+Classes / headers for:
+    tranform.h  (roto-translation-scale: with quaternion)
+    phys_obj.h  (any object in a game)
+    controller.h  (the immediate "will" of a ship) mesh.h  (indexed, triangular mesh: the appearance of an object) texture.h  (just diffuse texture for now)
+    collider.h  (geometry proxy for collision detection -- aka hitbox) ai_mind.h  (the internal state of an AI controlled NPC) custom_classes.h: (includes classes Ship, Bullet, Arena)

+more Info inside each file!